WillDenby/make-python-faster/src/profiling_tools/line_profiler.md

     lp.print_stats()
 ```

-You need to wrap the function you want to profile and then print the statistics.
+This code snippet wraps the function to profile, and then prints the statistics to the terminal.